apehex/tokun/articles/unicode.md

 With binary predictions:

 - the next chunk of text is predicted one byte at a time
-- bytes are ordered according to the Unicode std, which is very structured
+- bytes are ordered according to the Unicode standard, which is very structured
 - each prediction bit contributes to a portion of the prediction / error

 So if the next token was `e`, the target would be: